 - University of Wisconsin–Madison Maximum Levels of Graduate Assistantship Appointments Policy

 - University of Wisconsin–Madison Policy for Supplementation and Concurrent Appointments for Graduate Students Holding Predoctoral Fellowships or Traineeships

 Project/Program Assistant Letter Templates:

-Most PAs are moving to non-exempt FLSA status.
-If you have a PA that has another appointment (such as TA or LSA), it may be necessary to make the PA appointment FLSA exempt.
-BEFORE appointing the student, please send the appointment details (both appointment UDDS, title, dates, percent etc), along with a draft of the appropriate exempt PA letter to your STS/SA HR Rep
+Exempt PAs: Most PAs are FLSA non-exempt.
+If you are hiring a PA who holds a concurrent exempt appointment (such as TA or LSA), it may be necessary to make the PA appointment FLSA exempt.
+BEFORE appointing the student, please send the appointment details (both appointment UDDS, title, dates, FTE etc), along with a draft of the appropriate exempt PA letter to your STS/SA HR Rep

 Lecturer(SA) Letter Template: